yesco/esp-lisp/README.md

 - unix:esp-lisp> ./run

-That will compile and run it on your desktop, it will also make the flash for the esp.
+That will compile and run it on your desktop.

 - unix:esp-lisp> make flash